a.k.a., Cliff Brake - Round-Leafed Fern - Tarawera

 FLOWERS: None

-FRIENDLINESS FACTOR: Sweet Once you've negotiated a successful care program with your particular Button Fern in your particular home, the plant becomes a very pretty, easy-to-care-for addition to any Indoor Gardener's collection.
-The Pallaea rotundifolia did not show up on any toxic-to-pets list consulted.
-CONVERSATION VALUE: High
+Once you've negotiated a successful care program with your particular Button Fern in your particular home, the plant becomes a very pretty, easy-to-care-for addition to any Indoor Gardener's collection.

 The combination of dainty looking but leathery leaves makes the Button Fern interesting.
 One of the smaller ferns who's very happy being the center of attention, it's quite the show-off once it's settled into a proper care pattern.
 In spring, it can shoot up to a dozen new fronds from the soil at once.